 Street

-Fighterwas a fighting game released
+Fighter was a fighting game released

 by Capcom in August of 1987, and would

 become the first in a long-running franchise.
-The game featured Japanese
+The game featured Japanese martial

-England and finally Thailand) to face eight opponents before going against Adon, a deadly Muay Thai
+to face eight opponents before going against Adon, a deadly Muay Thai

 master, and his mentor, Sagat.
 A second player could join in the game as Ryu’s